5 Rules of Property Management Customer Service

 Property managers that are great at their jobs don’t wait for owners and tenants to contact them – they anticipate their needs.
 Did they notice a roofing problem or some other problem that needs attention soon?
 They should call the right people and follow up before it becomes a big problem.

 Does the water heater in the garage have a slow leak?
 The owner should know that service is needed before it becomes a bigger problem!
 Anticipating owner and tenant needs is what makes a good property manager in-demand and special.
-Having a property inspections at regular intervals allows managers to notify owners of issues that need to be addressed.
+Having a Home Inspection in Redmond WA at regular intervals allows managers to notify owners of issues that need to be addressed.

 When a property owner or tenant calls about a problem, a manager needs to respond to them as soon as possible.
 Even if the manager is handling another problem with a different tenant or another request, he or she needs to acknowledge situations in minutes, not hours.